-As a freelance spy, the goal is to infiltrate various high-security areas with an arsenal of high-tech spy gadgets, whilst avoiding security guards.
+Gunpoint is a 2D stealth/puzzle game by Tom Francis (through his company Suspicious Developments).
+As a freelance spy, the goal is to infiltrate various high-security areas with an arsenal of high-tech spy gadgets, while avoiding security guards.

 The game was released on PC on June 3, 2013 both via Steam and directly through the developer's website.

 Gunpoint plays out as a side-scrolling platform game whereupon the goal is to break into high security buildings using a handful of gadgets.
 Generally speaking the goal involve stealing information by hacking computer terminals around the building before escaping via subway.
-Obstacles that hinder you involve patrolling guards and a wide variety of security systems.
-Fortunately, you're free to rewire the security systems (using the Crosslink) once you've tapped into them.
-This allows you to set up traps in order to disable guards or to allow you free movement throughout the building.
+Obstacles include patrolling guards, doors, cameras, alarms.
+Fortunately, the security systems can be rewired using the Crosslink.
+This allows the player to set up traps in order to disable guards or to allow you free movement throughout the building.

 Such examples of rewiring include removing a security camera from the alarm system (that would initially go off if you walk into the camera's field of view) and then rewiring the camera to the front door.
 Should you walk into the camera's view now, instead of sounding off the alarm it now opens the front door.
 Alternatively one can rewire a metal detector to a door so when a guard walks close and the player then quickly walks past the metal detector it activates the door, knocking out the security guard.